-The wind farm will annually produce approximately 1.7TWh of clean energy, which will power approximately 410,000 UK households.
-It will also offset 19 million tonnes of carbon dioxide emissions from the atmosphere over its 25-year lifetime.
+The wind farm will produce approximately 1.7TWh of clean energy annually, which will power approximately 410,000 UK households.
+It will also offset 19mt of carbon dioxide emissions from the atmosphere over its 25-year lifetime.

 Dudgeon wind project background